josias-r/boarding.js/readme.md

   onNext: (HighlightElement) => {}, // Called when moving to next step on any step
   onPrevious: (HighlightElement) => {}, // Called when moving to previous step on any step
   strictClickHandling: true, // Can also be `"block-all"` or if not wanted at all, `false`.
 Either block ALL pointer events, or isolate pointer-events to only allow on the highlighted element (`true`).
 Popover and overlay pointer-events are of course always allowed to be clicked
+  // Make changes to the actual popoverElements once they get rendered.
+  onPopoverRender: (el) => {
+    // ...
+  },
 });
 ```